paolomonella/ursus/documentation.md

 All textual content of the `<text>` (i.e. everything Unicode character descendant of `<text>` that is not markup), represents a grapheme, i.e. a glyph that has graphemic value as described above -- except for the textual content of those elements that are said to include alphabemes (not graphemes) in the "Alphabetic Layer (AL)" section of this documentation, such as `<expan>`.

 All other textual content therefore refers to the graphemic system of the manuscript.
-Every Unicode character of this kind must be understood as a pointer referring to the grapheme identified by the same Unicode character in column "Graphemes" of the "Graphemic Table of Signs" (GToS).
+Every Unicode character of this kind must be understood as a pointer referring to the grapheme identified by the same Unicode character in column "Graphemes" of the "Graphemic Table of Signs" (file GToS.csv).

 No Unicode character is allowed within the `<text>` element of the file of the Graphemic Later transcription if it does noet occur in column "Graphemes" of the GToS --